 Cogswell College welcomes students from other countries.
-International students must complete their Cogswell College application in time to process required documents with the United States Citizenship and Immigration Services (USCIS).
+International students must complete their Cogswell College application in time to process required documents with the Unites States Citizenship and Immigration Services (USCIS).
 International students may enroll as full-time students only.
-Applicants are to submit the following applications materials to the Admissions Office:
+Applicants are to submit the following application materials to the Admissions Office, attention Designated School Official (DSO):

 - 1. A completed application - 2.
 An official transcript from each college attended.
-Applicants are requested to send certified English translations of transcripts certified by the National Association of Credential Evaluation Services member. (www.naces.org) or Association of International Credentials Evaluators - 3.
-TOEFL test results; the minimum accepted score is 525 (paper-based), 197 (computer-based), 69 (internet-based) - Unless the native language of the nonimmigrant student is English, and the College can confirm the native language, then the student is not required to take the TOEFL test. - There is no limited amount of times a student can take the test.
-TOEFL test scores are valid for two (2) years after the test date.
-The official scores become part of the permanent student record once the student has enrolled with the College. - 4.
-An Affidavit of Financial Support.
+Applicants must have transcripts translated, if applicable, and evaluated by a member of the National Association of Credential Evaluation Services (NACES) or Association of International Credentials Evaluators (AICE). - 3.
+All instruction is conducted in English.
+Proof of English language proficiency is required using one the following methods: - TOEFL test results; the minimum accepted score is 525 (paper-based), 197 (computer-based), and 69 (internet-based) - IELTS test results: the minimum accepted score is 6.5 for undergraduate and 7.0 for graduate students. - Unless the native language of the international student is English, and the College can confirm the native language, then the student is not required to take the TOEFL or IELTS test. - There is no limited amount of times a student can take the tests; test scores are valid for two (2) years after the test date.
+The official scores becomes part of the permanent student record once the student has enrolled with the College. - Students may also waive the English proficiency tests (TOEFL & IELTS) if students can provide evidence of receiving at least four (4) years educational training in English language.
+Students will then take Cogswell's placement exam to assess competency in English. - 4.
+An affidavit of financial support.

-In addition to the above, international students must fulfill all admissions requirements.
-Consult the Admissions department for additional information.
+In addition to the above, international students must fulfill all admission requirements prior to issuing a Form I-20.
+Consult the Admissions Department or Designated School Official for additional information.
+The College currently does not provide visa services or vouch for student status, however, it will provide acceptance letters.